 Teaching Language: English

-This course is Part 1 of a series of two that will introduce trainees to the basic principles of drug discovery and development.
-In this Part 1, an overview of a pharmacologic product from drug discovery to full development will be covered followed by a focus on target identification, drug design and synthesis, and efficacy determination.
+This course is the first part of a two-part series that will introduce trainees to the basic principles of drug discovery and development.
+In this first part, an overview of a pharmacologic product from drug discovery to full development will be covered followed by a focus on target identification, drug design and synthesis, and efficacy determination.

 Understand the critical role of basic science research in drug discovery